 The last question is tackled within the TIPEX ANR project, in collaboration with Jean-François Le Galliard, Sandrine Meylan, Julien Cote and Olivier Lourdais.
 The general aim of the project is to understand the tipping-point from a stable to a declining population in this species, notably the link between warming, faster pace-of-life, shorter telomeres and population decline.

 Crossing a lot of those questions, and in collaboration with Sandrine Meylan and Jean-François Le Galliard, we are supervising the PhD project of Théo Bodineau at iEES in Paris.
 Théo is interested in the causes and consequences of inter-individual variation in the breeding phenology of the common lizard, using both experimental and in situ correlative approaches.

 A very important aspect of the genetic architecture of quantitative traits (traits influenced by a large number of loci, named quantitative trait loci, or QTL) is the distribution of the effect of each QTL.
 The shape of such distribution has important evolutionary consequences, but we have little access to it, because of most methods do not distinguish between markers and QTL.
 Yet, QTL are not all SNPs, so considering only SNPs as putative QTL will yield a distorted inference of the distribution of the QTL effects.
 Within the EvoGenArch ANR project, I am currently starting projects to quantify the impact of such problem and design a solution for it.

 Between-population quantitative genetics

-I’m currently starting some projects to study better the behaviour of tools to perform between-population quantitative genetics, and see whether we can develop better tools.
+In collaboration with Jérôme Goudet and Oscar Gaggiotti, we started the PhD project of Isabela de O in the University of Lausanne to study better the behaviour of tools to perform between-population quantitative genetics, and see whether we can develop better tools.